aidevnn/FastGoat/README.md

 # FastGoat
-What C# can do for studying Finite Groups, abelians or not, quotient groups, cartesian products, direct products, semi-direct products and many more...
+What C# can do for studying Finite Groups, abelians or not, quotient groups, direct products or semi-direct products, homomorphisms, automorphisms group, with minimalistic manipulations for rings, fields, numbers, polynomials factoring, field extensions, algebraics numbers and many more...

 ## Example
 Searching semi-direct product $C_7 \rtimes C_3$ in $\textbf{S}_7$